Skip to Content

 Sanitary Sewer Extension Reviews

-One of the Commission’s responsibilities as the areawide water quality planning agency is to review public and private sanitary sewer extensions for conformance with the Regional Water Management Quality Plan in general, and with the sanitary sewer service area planning component of that plan in particular.
+One of the Commission’s responsibilities as the areawide water quality planning agency is to review public and private sanitary sewer extensions for conformance with the Regional Water Quality Management Plan in general, and with the sanitary sewer service area planning component of that plan in particular.

 The findings of these reviews are presented in a letter from the Commission typically referred to as a “208 letter” or “WQM letter.”
 Detailed information about the submittal requirements for, and the review process of, these letters may be found below.